intuity-hans/buongiorni/README.md

 if this project should go anywhere some todos:
 - how can values be parsed? currently everything is treated as a string
 - how are nested values processed?
+- which rules make sense? keeping it simple VS many functions

 ## demo